 Who doesn’t need a remedy for a wicked cold or a hangover every now and then?
-Dorie’s Côte d’Azur Cure-All-Soup will do double duty by assuaging your hunger while tending to your ailments!
+Dorie’s Hangover Soup Recipe will do double duty by feeding your hunger while tending to the results of your overindulgence!

-This Hangover Soup tastes terrific whether or not you’ve over indulged!!
+This Chicken Soup Recipe tastes terrific whether or not you’ve got a morning-after headache!!

 Glancing at the ingredients, I wasn’t sure what to expect with this magic soup.
 10 cloves of garlic, six egg yolks, herbs and a boatload of Parmesan sounded like an unusual combination.
 If I would perchance have a headache on a Sunday morning, ahem, I don’t think a lot of garlic and egg yolks would cure what ailed me.

 But I was willing to give this oddball Côte d’Azur Cure-All-Soup a try.
 Or at least a half batch as you never can predict if the ol’ hubster will partake.